USS Farragut (DDG 99) Daily Operations

-220926-N-FD648-1020 IONIAN SEA (Sept.
-26 2022) Boatswain’s Mate 2nd Noah Kitts, right, and Seaman Aidan Yepson, both assigned to the Arleigh Burke-class guided-missile destroyer USS Farragut (DDG 99), stand by for flight ops on the flight deck, Sept.
-26, 2022.
-Carrier Air Wing (CVW) 7 is the offensive air and strike component of Carrier Strike Group 10, George H.W.
-Bush Carrier Strike Group (GHWBCSG).
-The squadrons of CVW-7 are Strike Fighter Squadron (VFA) 86, VFA-103, VFA-136, VFA-143, Electronic Attack Squadron (VAQ) 140, Carrier Airborne Early Warning Squadron (VAW) 121, Helicopter Sea Combat Squadron (HSC) 5, and HSM-46.
-The GHWBCSG is on a scheduled deployment in the U.S. Naval Forces Europe area of operations, employed by U.S. Sixth Fleet to defend U.S., allied, and partner interests.
-(U.S. Navy Photo by Mass Communication Specialist 2nd Class Ryan Childress)
+221003-N-FD648-1023 ADRIATIC SEA (Oct.
+3, 2022) Seaman Akwasi Boakye, assigned to the Arleigh Burke-class guided-missile destroyer USS Farragut (DDG 99), uses a needle gun during deck maintenance, Oct.
+3, 2022.
+The George H.W.
+Bush Carrier Strike Group is on a scheduled deployment in the U.S. Naval Forces Europe area of operations, employed by U.S. Sixth Fleet to defend U.S., allied, and partner interests.
+(U.S. Navy photo by Mass Communication Specialist 2nd Class Ryan Childress)

 |Date Taken: